 The George Washington University and UnitedHealthcare may use your individually identifiable health information to administer the Plan and pay claims, to identify procedures, products, or services that you may find valuable, and as otherwise permitted or required by law.
 The George Washington University and UnitedHealthcare may request additional information from you to decide your claim for Benefits.
 The George Washington University and UnitedHealthcare will keep this information confidential.
-The George Washington University and UnitedHealthcare may also use your de-identified data for commercial purposes, including research, as permitted by law.
+The George Washington University and University and UnitedHealthcare will keep this information confidential.
+The George Washington University and University and University and UnitedHealthcare may also use your de-identified data for commercial purposes, including research, as permitted by law.

 By accepting Benefits under the Plan, you authorize and direct any person or institution that has provided services to you to furnish the George Washington University and UnitedHealthcare with all information or copies of records relating to the services provided to you, including provider billing and provider payment records.
 The George Washington University and UnitedHealthcare have the right to request this information at any reasonable time.
-This applies to all Covered Persons, including enrolled Dependents whether or not they have signed the Employee's enrollment form.
+This applies to all Covered Persons, including enrolled Dependents whether or not they have signed the Participant's enrollment form.
 The George Washington University and UnitedHealthcare agree that such information and records will be considered confidential.